-To learn more, visit the free food safety training videos & resources section of our website.
+Thank you for watching.
+For free downloads to accompany this video series, visit the free training videos & resources page of our website.